kkbankol-ibm/blockchain-samples/applications/monitoring_ui/README.md

 The monitoring UI component is in the monitoring_ui folder.
 You can also download a compressed file of the project by clicking **Download ZIP** from the project page.

 ## Installing
-To install the Monitoring UI on your local workstation, in the root directory of the project, run the following command:
+To install the Monitoring UI on your local workstation, run the following command in the root directory of this project and in the `react-backend` directory:
 ```
 npm install
 ```